Manx2 Flight 7100

 Manx2 Flight 7100 was a scheduled commercial flight from Belfast, Northern Ireland, to Cork, Republic of Ireland.
 On 10 February 2011, the Fairchild Metro III aircraft flying the route with ten passengers and two crew on board crashed on its third attempt to land at Cork Airport in foggy conditions.
 Six people, including both pilots, died.
 Six passengers survived but were injured, four of them seriously.

 The Air Accident Investigation Unit published its final report in January 2014.
 It stated that the probable cause of the accident was loss of control during an attempted go-around below decision height in instrument meteorological conditions (IMC).
 The report mentioned as contributory factors the inappropriate pairing of flight crews, inadequate command training and checking, and inadequate oversight of the charter operation by the operator and the operator's state.

 History of the flight

-Flight 7100 was scheduled to depart Belfast City Airport at 07:50 GMT arriving at Cork Airport for 09:00 IST.
+Flight 7100 was scheduled to depart Belfast City Airport at 07:50 GMT arriving at Cork Airport for 09:00 GMT.
 On board were a crew of two and ten passengers.

 The aircraft arrived at Belfast City Airport at 07:15 after a short positioning flight from Belfast International Airport, and was refuelled for the planned route-trip to Cork and back.
 The flight specified Waterford Airport as the alternate airport for the sector to Cork.
 No second alternate was made.
 Boarding of the flight was delayed due to both crew members working on the passenger seats in the cabin; boarding commenced once that task was completed.
 Passengers chose their seats at random and the safety demonstration was carried out by the co-pilot.